-While it’s not as necessary to go as large as Medium’s, it’s important to allow your featured images size to be large enough so it’s recognized as one and holds enough visual weight from the elements in close proximity to it.
+While it’s not as necessary to go as large as Intercom's, it’s important to allow your featured image size to be large enough so it holds enough visual weight to stand out from the elements in close proximity to it.

-Feel free to play around with it, while companies like Medium choose to go full width on their images, other blogs like HubSpot's keep their images contained to the grid and smaller so you can see the content peaking into the fold.
+Feel free to play around with your layout While companies like Intercom choose to go full width on their images, other blogs like Drift keep their images contained to the grid, which allows you to see the content peeking into the fold.

 Let me set the record straight —

 Not all people coming to your website have 20/20 vision, and those who do still don’t want to read your 12pt font.
-And just because the smaller font shortens everything up doesn't necessarily make your readers want to keep reading.
+Just because the smaller font shortens everything up doesn't necessarily make your readers want to keep reading.

-I can’t count how many times my parents and friends arrive on blog articles only to find themselves zooming to 110% - 140% just to read what’s on the page.
+I can’t count how many times my parents and friends arrive on blog articles only to find themselves zooming in just to read what’s on the page.

 You want your website's font sizes, especially on your blog, to be the last thing users are complaining about.